 Lee Grande, volunteer Head Coach for the class, says that there is a 1:1 ratio between students and volunteer coaches.
 She notes that the commitment from the coaches has been remarkable, and they’re spending extensive time outside of the classroom to help their students.

-Lee also notes that the students are particularly strong and will have great opportunities.
+Lee also notes that these students are particularly strong and will have great opportunities.
 Most have some type of job, but want to move up or into another industry.
 The class is giving them the strategies, including how to overcome age barriers for some.
 As a former senior HR executive, Lee says the Life portion of the class is lifting people up and the LifeWorks Career Fair, which brings business partners and JP job seekers together, is a unique and intimate opportunity.
 She adds that both are unusual compared to what goes on in the marketplace.

 Longtime volunteer, advocate and JP Board member, Dorathy Nevitt is the Team Leader for the class and a member of St. Luke’s.
 She is Director of Human Resources at Orlando World Center Marriott and brings that experience to the class as she manages the LifeWorks curriculum instructors and keeps the intensive class flowing.